 Seriously?!

-Let’s make brief note of the MONSTROUS side salad that came along side with a balsamic dressing was PERFECTION.
+Let’s make brief note of the MONSTROUS side salad that came along side with a balsamic dressing was to die for.

 But really, chili, onions, and coleslaw on a hotdog?!
 My world was officially rocked.
 Hands down THE BEST hot dog I have ever consumed.